LSeu-Open/Enhanced-BioResearch/README.md

 ## Electrophysiology

+- [Open Datasets in Electrophysiology](https://github.com/openlists/ElectrophysiologyData) - A list of openly available datasets in (mostly human) electrophysiology.
 - [Open Software for Human Electrophysiology](https://github.com/openlists/ElectrophysiologySoftware) - A list of openly available software and code for working with electrophysiological data, including EEG, MEG, ECoG/iEEG, and LFP.

 ## Genetics and Genomics